Improx/ModifiedValues/README.md

 //Later, attaching this modifier to two different ModifiedFloats:
 Speed.Attach(mod);
 Strength.Attach(mod);

+//After some time passes, we want to detach the modifier only from the Speed buff
+//while keeping it on Strength:
+Speed.Detach(mod);
 ```
 As the previous example showed, it is also possible for a modifier to be attached to more than one ModifiedValue.
 In such a case, changing the properties of the modifier will affect all ModifiedValues it is attached to.
 If you want identicaly, but independent copies of a modifier, the `Copy()` method may become handy: